-Student clubs are a huge part of the Trinity experience.
-There are more than 100 student-run organizations representing the full spectrum of student life at the College.
+Student involvement and leadership development are an integral part of the college experience.
+Here at Trinity, there are more than 150 student-run organizations representing the full spectrum of student life at the College.
 Clubs offer tremendous opportunities to build leadership skills, make new friends, get out into the community, and contribute to the rich diversity of campus life.

-Some excellent examples are the iHouse, an organization of international and domestic students with its own cultural house on Vernon St.; Relay for Life, which raises over $50,000 annually for the American Cancer Society; and the Outing Club, which organizes camping, climbing, skiing, and SCUBA diving trips to local and regional spots.
+Some excellent examples are the iHouse, an organization of international and domestic students with its own cultural house on Vernon St.; Relay for Life, which raises over $50,000 annually for the American Cancer Society; and the Outing Club, which organizes camping, climbing, skiing, and scuba diving trips to local and regional spots.

 Explore more ways to get involved: